All publications are in PDF format. You must have Adobe Acrobat to view PDF files.

 This helpful brochure was created to assist families in understanding upcoming changes in their child's legal status and prepare accordingly through transition planning.

-This survey was created by a local transition council to assist in identifying parents/family members preferences and thoughts for their son/daughter for life after high school.
+This survey was originally created by a local transition council and it was updated in 2014 by Lisa Fournier in Massachusetts.
+The purpose is to assist in identifying parents/family members preferences and thoughts for their son/daughter for life after high school.

 This is an assessment tool that has been used extensively with adolescents with ED and those with high-risk behaviors(Bullis & Davis, 1999).
 EJAM was designed to assist in determining an employment placement and the support and accommodations that might be needed.